ArivCR7/Melanoma_Classifier/README.md

 The CNN architecture used here is SEResNext50_32x4d after some random trials with resnet18 and resnet50.
 More about this architecture on https://arxiv.org/pdf/1709.01507.pdf

-# Training Process
+# Training - Evaluation

 Data is split into 5 different folds and the model got trained on all the folds individually and saved.
-Learning Rate scheduler is used to decay the learning rate after definite set of epochs and Early Stopping is enabled to avoid overfitting the model.
+Learning Rate scheduler is used to decay the learning rate after definite set of epochs.
+Early Stopping is enabled to avoid overfitting the model.
+Since it's a highly imbalanced dataset, accuracy alone will not give a good picture of the model.
+The metric used here is AUROC which takes values between 0-1.
+The closer the value of AUROC to 1, the better will be the model.

 # Exposed model as a service